dhigginbotham/youtube-iframe-analytics/README.md

-## YouTube `<IFRAME>` Analytics
+## YouTube `<iframe>` Analytics
-I had a need to get at the events fired from [YouTubes `<IFRAME>` API](https://developers.google.com/youtube/iframe_api_reference) so that I could send them off to analytics -- but I wanted that output of data to be fairly agnostic to whichever analytics provider I might be using.
+I had a need to get at the events fired from [YouTubes `<iframe>` API](https://developers.google.com/youtube/iframe_api_reference) so that I could send them off to analytics -- but I wanted that output of data to be fairly agnostic to whichever analytics provider I might be using.
 So instead of making a lot of assumptions about where this data goes to, just attach onto an event and you've got data to send over to SiteCatalyst/Custom/etc.

 Uses browserify, so `npm i`, no jquery, expects you're on a *modernish* browser **(IE9 and up)**.